 How to Get h7 and h8 Headlines in HTML

-If you need many levels of headline, more than the six that HTML specifically supports, it is possible.
+If you need many levels of heading or headline, more than the six that HTML specifically supports, it is possible.
 Here’s an indirect method that’ll work with pretty much any browser.

 Write it like this:

 Then all h6 headlines of that “h7-like” class will inherit the style of h6.
 You only have to specify the stylistic difference between h6 and what you want for h7-like.
 You can do the same for h8-like and so on.

 When you define styles for h[n]-like, you probably should not make the font size any smaller than it would be for ordinary h6 elements, nor should you make the font gray or a color, since, at a small size, it would likely be inaccessibly harder to read, especially for people with visual impairments.
 But you may like bold or roman over italic, different alignments, and other changes.